dotnet/runtime/docs/coreclr/design-docs/first-class-structs.md

 The following issues illustrate some of the motivation for improving the handling of value types (structs) in RyuJIT:

-* [\#11407 [RyuJIT] Fully enregister structs that fit into a single register when profitable] VSO Bug 98404: .NET JIT x86 - poor code generated for value type initialization
+* [\#11407 [RyuJIT] Fully enregister structs that fit into a single register when profitable](https://github.com/dotnet/coreclr/issues/11407), also VSO Bug 98404: .NET JIT x86 - poor code generated for value type initialization
  * This is a simple test case that should generate simply `xor eax; ret` on x86 and x64, but instead generates many unnecessary copies.
 It is addressed by full enregistration of structs that fit into a register: